tmesposito/diskmc/README.md

 ### MCMC Visualization ###

 Some basic visualization tools are provided in `diskmc_plot.py` to analyze the MCMC output.
-With `diskmc_plot.mc_analyze` you can get posterior distributions, plot walker chains, plot time-step histograms, and (only partially implemented) make corner plots.
+With `diskmc_plot.mc_analyze` you can get posterior distributions, plot walker chains, plot time-step histograms, and make corner plots.
 An example function call to do this for the MCMC above would be:

 ```
 from diskmc_plot import mc_analyze
-mc_analyze(s_ident='example0', path='~/Desktop/test_dir/diskmc_logs/', ntemp_view=0, partemp=True, newversion=False)
+mc_analyze(s_ident='example0', path='~/Desktop/test_dir/diskmc_logs/', ntemp_view=0, partemp=True)
 ```

 ## Attribution ##